govuk-one-login/observability-dynatrace-activegate/README.md

 ## ActiveGate Stack

-To deploy, run: `npm cdk deploy DynatraceMonitoringRoleStack`.
+To deploy, run: `npm cdk deploy DynatraceActivegateStack`.

 Before deploying, the AWS account will require bootstrapping for use with CDK: `npm run cdk bootstrap`.